SandipGhane/reactjs/README.md

 ### step-2

 ```
-1. Wrapped all components thats need to an global state.
+1. Wrapped all components thats need to a global state.
 ```

 ```